 Article ID: 2618887 - View products that this article applies to.

-In Microsoft Office 365, you can't set up a second federated domain on an Active Directory Federation Services (AD FS) server.
-When you use the Windows Azure Active Directory Module for Windows PowerShell to run the new-MSOLFederatedDomain cmdlet or the convert-MSOLDomainToFederated cmdlet, you receive the following error message:
+In a Microsoft cloud service such as Office 365, Microsoft Azure, or Microsoft Intune, you can't set up a second federated domain on an Active Directory Federation Services (AD FS) server.
+When you use the Azure Active Directory Module for Windows PowerShell to run the new-MSOLFederatedDomain cmdlet or the convert-MSOLDomainToFederated cmdlet, you receive the following error message:

 The federation service identifier specified in the Active Directory Federation Services 2.0 server is already in use.
 Please correct this value in the AD FS 2.0 Management console and run the command again.

-The Windows Azure Active Directory (Windows Azure AD) authentication system requires a unique federation brand uniform resource identifier (URI) for each federated domain.
+The Azure Active Directory (Azure AD) authentication system requires a unique federation brand uniform resource identifier (URI) for each federated domain.
 By default, AD FS uses a global value for all federated trusts.
 When you try to federate a second domain in a scenario where a federated trust already exists, the request fails because the URI is already being used.

-To resolve the issue, you must use the -supportmultipledomain switch to add or convert every domain that's federated by Office 365.
+To resolve the issue, you must use the -supportmultipledomain switch to add or convert every domain that's federated by the cloud service.
 This includes federated domains that already exist.

 Step 1: Install Update Rollup 1 for AD FS 2.0On each node of the AD FS 2.0 Federation Service farm, download and install Update Rollup 1 for AD FS 2.0.
 For more information about how to download and install Update Rollup 1 for AD FS 2.0, click the following article number to view the article in the Microsoft Knowledge Base: